YLalangui/prometheus-course-technofor-2023/README.md

 Once all the containers are running, head over to 'localhost:9090' and check out status/targets.
 Ensure every server is active, with the exception of alertmanager.
 Now, let's dive into creating the dashboard and alerts for our MySQL server.

+## Task 1 -> MySQL Monitoring.
+A New Metric.

 Head to localhost:3000 to access our Grafana server and set a new password.
 After updating the password, navigate to the left sidebar and select 'Connections'.
 Choose 'Prometheus' from the Data Sources and click 'Add new data source'.
 Just update the 'Prometheus server URL' to 'http://prometheus:9090' and click on 'Save & test'.
 From now on Grafana is using our prometheus server as data source.

 Let's set up a Dashboard.
 To begin, select 'Dashboards' from the left menu and then click 'new'.
 Instead of building a dashboard from scratch, Grafana provides us with a vast selection of pre-configured dashboards developed by both Grafana itself and third-party contributors.
 Check them out here: [https://grafana.com/grafana/dashboards/].
 Notably, there are several interesting dashboards created for MySQL.
 To utilize these dashboards, click on 'new' followed by 'Import'.
 Next, we'll need to input an ID to specify the desired dashboard.
 For this MySQL instance, use the ID "7362".
 Enter this number into the "Import via grafana.com" field and click 'Load'.
 In the following window, scroll down and select 'Prometheus' as the Data Source, then click 'Import'.
 This will display a dashboard filled with various metrics.
 However, it lacks alerts, which we'll set up next.

 ![image](https://github.com/YLalangui/prometheus-course-technofor-2023/assets/24701538/80c9f0ad-f7f3-484b-8157-c86aef93b046)

 You might notice that certain metrics draw from node-exporter data, leading to "no data" metrics.
 By default, this MySQL exporter assumes the MySQL server is housed on an on-premise machine.
 However, in our project, all components run in containers.
 This makes installing node-exporter within one of these containers challenging.
 Instead, we'll utilize the already active node exporter container.
 This approach gives us metrics like CPU, disk, and memory from the host machine running the MySQL server container.
 For each metric, we need to update the promql query by replacing the '$host' variable with 'node-exporter:9100'.
-It is recomensable to change from 'Graph' plot (Deprecated) to 'Time Series' plot. as well.
+It is recomensable to change from 'Graph' plot (Deprecated) to 'Time Series' plot as well.

+## Task 2 -> Alert creation.
+The metric strikes back.

 Let's set up an alarm to send notifications to an MS Teams group.
-To do this, we'll modify the 'MySQL Connection' graph.
+To do this, we'll modify the 'MySQL Connection' graph in the Dashboard we created in the previous task.
 We'll measure the number of instances, which will default to three.
 Thus, the promql command should be `sum(mysql_global_status_threads_connected)`, which will display a graph indicating three MySQL instances.
 Once done, click 'Apply'.

 Next, navigate to the 'Alerting' section in the left menu and select 'contact points'.
 Create a new contact point and assign it a unique name.
 For integration, choose 'Microsoft Teams', then input the webhook URL of your team group and finally click on 'Save contact point'.

 ![image](https://github.com/YLalangui/prometheus-course-technofor-2023/assets/24701538/035b058c-1928-44a0-836c-5ab4c334356f)